gateway-fm/validator-kb/reference/ha.md

 ## Resource Scaling
-Extra space to allocate in terms of non-finality / Or being able to extend the filesystem quickly Info on archive node and what it means in CL context When/How to scale up the setup?
+Extra space to allocate in terms of non-finality / Or being able to extend the filesystem quickly

+When/How to scale up the setup?
 What to look out for while scaling?